FindMySchool LogoFindMySchool

 Wraparound care is not typically a feature of secondary schools; families who need before-school supervision beyond the published start time should check what is currently offered, as this is not consistently published.

-Outcomes are broadly typical, not elite.
-The FindMySchool GCSE ranking sits in the middle 35% of schools in England.
-Families prioritising top-end GCSE performance may want to compare several local options closely.
+• Outcomes are mixed, not top tier.
+The current FindMySchool GCSE academic ranking sits low nationally, while Progress 8 remains close to zero at -0.1.
+Families prioritising top-end GCSE performance should compare several local options closely.

 London Enterprise Academy offers a structured secondary experience with a clear identity: enterprise, leadership, and preparation for life after Year 11.
 Inspection judgements across the core areas are Good, safeguarding is effective, and the school’s careers programme is unusually explicit and mapped from Year 7.
 Academic outcomes sit in a broadly typical England range, with signs of improving learning consistency for current students.